-They ranged from the damning (‘Don’t think, dear: do’), to the willfully indecipherable (‘I am not a man, but a cloud in trousers’) and the frankly lame (on receiving the Handel Medallion, ‘I can’t Handel it, so I’ll Haydn it’).
+They ranged from the damning ('Don't think, dear: do'), to the willfully indecipherable ('I am not a man, but a cloud in trousers', pinched from a poem by Russian poet Vladimir Mayakovsky) and the frankly lame (on receiving the Handel Medallion, 'I can't Handel it, so I'll Haydn it').

 When it came to the 'purpose' or 'meaning' of dance Balanchine's response was unequivocal: his job was 'To make the beautiful more beautiful'.
 'We can't dance synonyms', he'd complain to critics looking for an explicit message in his choreography.
 'When you have a garden full of pretty flowers, you don't demand of them, "What do you mean?
 What is your significance?"… A flower doesn't tell you a story.
 It is in itself a beautiful thing'.
 On whether his abstract ballets had any 'story' Balanchine always had a quick rebuff: